Asin-Junior-Honore/CODSOFT_E-Commerce_Website/README.md

 - **Components**:
   - `Navbar`: Navigation bar with links to different sections of the application.
   - `ProductList`: Displays a list of products.
-  - `ProductDetail`: Displays details of a single product.
+  - `Hompage`: Displays details of products (but note the products shuffles on every refresh).
   - `Cart`: Shows the user's shopping cart.
   - `Checkout`: Allows users to complete their purchase.
 - **Routes**: